-As part of these non-statutory financial statements, a long-term viability statement has been prepared which extends to March 2035 and against which 33 scenarios of varying severity have been modelled.
+As part of these statutory financial statements, a long-term viability statement has been prepared which extends to March 2035 and against which 33 scenarios of varying severity have been modelled.
 In the few most severe cases where multiple shocks were modelled, these downsides have been considered as part of the going concern assessment.
-The impacts were short lived and given the controllable mitigations available did not affect the underlying continued liquidity of the company during the going concern period to 31 July 2024.
+The impacts were short lived and did not affect the underlying viability of the company during the going concern period to 30 September 2024.

-Accordingly, after considering the forecasts, appropriate sensitivities, available facilities, and the ability to raise additional debt and recent events in the wider water industry, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the going concern period and to comply with its financial covenants; therefore the Directors continue to adopt the going concern basis in preparing the Financial Statements.
+Accordingly, after considering the forecasts, appropriate sensitivities, available facilities and the ability to raise additional debt, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future and to comply with its financial covenants; therefore the Directors continue to adopt the going concern basis in preparing the Financial Statements.